nathanielwarner/carletonian-wordpress/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 == Upgrade Notice ==

-* 9.0.5 : Changes related to WP 5.5 core changes.
+* 9.0.6 : Changes related to WP 5.5 core changes, and a fix to a regression in 9.0.5.